enewhuis/mcgov/README.md

 ## Why HODL?

-MCGOV is the start of an on-chain governance project that will be governed by, you guessed it, on-chain governance.
+McGov is the start of an on-chain governance project that will be governed by, you guessed it, on-chain governance.
 This should thrill the Y-combinator heart in many a fan.
 Direct intrinsic value that has the possibility to help a many future DAO projects wherever Solidity is found and then wherever the community decides to take it next.